NaghamMohamedMohamed/MultiAz-OpenStack-Cloud/README.md

 ```

 ## 6. Add User ( on the 3 machines : controller , 2 compute nodes )

+- Note : This step is required only if a different user was created during the VM configuration at the beggining.
+If the kolla user was created initially ( upon VM configuration before OS installation ), you can skip this step.

 ```
 su -